mdsimon2/RPi-CamillaDSP/README.md

 The Mixers tab defines channel routing, in addition, gain and polarity can be defined for each channel.
 Like filters, mixers will not be in effect until applied in the pipeline.

 As in the Devices tab, it is very important that mixer channel counts exactly match the channel counts of the device.
-For configurations from this repository this will not be an issue.
+For configurations from this tutorial this will not be an issue.
 It is not required to use all channels in the mixer, but the correct channel counts need to specified in the "in" and "out" section.
 For example in the screenshot below 8 input and 8 output channels are specified although only 2 input channels (0 and 1) are used in the mixer definition.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/mixers.png" alt="mixers" width="600"/>